Jiaza492/Upload-File-App/README.md

-# Upload-File-App
+# Configure Continuous Integration Testing Server with Drone - Upload-File-App

-Credit: Ziang Jia

 This is a example application teach you how to perform Continuous Integration Testing with Drone.io on Ubuntu and Docker.